Geeks in Phoenix

 You can select what search engine Firefox uses from a preset collection of the most popular search engines.
 You also can have a separate search bar or use the address bar for navigation and search.
 If you decide to use the separate search bar, you can change the search engine it uses on the fly by clicking on the magnifying glass on the Search box's left side.

 In the Cookies and Site Data section, you can manage the website data that Firefox stores.
-It is here that you can clean out the cookies and cached data from websites.
+Here, you can clean out the cookies and cached data from websites.
 You can automatically have Firefox clean out this data when you close it, but that setting is in the History section (see below).

-The Login and Passwords section is, as the name implies, is where you configure Firefox to save usernames and passwords or not.
+The Passwords section is, as the name implies, where you configure Firefox to save usernames and passwords or not.
 If you plan on using the Sync feature, you will want to have Firefox save this data.

-The next section is the Forms and Autofill area.
-If you want Firefox to automatically fill out website forms with your data (name, phone, email address, etc.), make sure the Autofill addresses checkbox is selected.
-You can edit any saved data here too.
+The next section is the Autofill area.
+If you want Firefox to automatically fill out website forms with your data (name, phone, email address, etc.), make sure the Save and fill address and Save and fill payment methods checkboxes are selected.
+You can edit any saved data here, too.

 In the History section is where you can have Firefox clear data when you close it.
 If you pull down the selections under Firefox will: and select Use custom settings for history, you get a few more options.
 I recommend that you check Clear history when Firefox closes box and then click on the Settings button.